 The Joint Collaborative Team on Video Coding (JCT-VC) was a group of video coding experts from ITU-T Study Group 16 (VCEG) and ISO/IEC JTC 1/SC 29/WG 11 (MPEG) created in 2010 to develop a new generation video coding standard to further reduce, by approximately 50% the data rate needed for high quality video coding, as compared to the then state-of-the-art AVC standard (Rec.
 ITU-T H.264 | ISO/IEC 14496-10).

-This new coding standardization codec is called High Efficiency Video Coding (HEVC) and is published as twin text by ITU, ISO and IEC as
+JCT-VC developed the High Efficiency Video Coding (HEVC) algorithm, that is published as twin text by ITU, ISO and IEC as

 Rec.
 ITU-T H.265

 .
 The group undertook further development and maintenance of HEVC until July 2020.
 Currently, HEVC is maintained in another joint team of video coding experts, the JVET

 Rec.
 ITU-T H.264 | ISO/IEC 14496-10, commonly referred to as H.264/MPEG-4-AVC, H.264/AVC, or MPEG-4 Part 10 AVC, has been developed as a joint activity within the

 .
 This standard will also be maintained by the JVET